Kinetic bombardment: In science fiction

-Further Examples
+Further examples

-In The Moon is a Harsh Mistress (1966) by Robert A. Heinlein, the lunar colonists repurpose a mass driver to launch large rocks at Earth as kinetic bombardment weapons.
+In The Moon Is a Harsh Mistress (1966) by Robert A. Heinlein, the lunar colonists repurpose a mass driver to launch large rocks at Earth as kinetic bombardment weapons.
 These projectiles rely solely on impact energy and are used as a form of asymmetric warfare against Earth's superior forces.
 The attacks serve both as a means of physical destruction and as a psychological weapon to pressure Earth into granting lunar independence.

-Call of Duty: Ghosts features two kinetic bombardment weapons named Odin and Loki as story elements in the campaign and as killstreak weapons.
+Call of Duty: Ghosts features two kinetic bombardment weapons named Odin and Loki as story elements in the campaign, as well as in the multiplayer, where the Loki satellite could be used by a player if they had killed enough players in a row without dying.

 In The Mote in God's Eye (1974) by Larry Niven & Jerry Pournelle, kinetic orbital bombardment is depicted as a strategic military option, utilizing high-velocity projectiles launched from space to inflict devastation on planetary targets.
 These weapons rely on pure kinetic energy rather than explosives, making them a precise and efficient alternative to nuclear strikes.
 The novel describes their use in planetary sieges, where spacecraft or orbital platforms fire dense, inert projectiles to penetrate defenses and infrastructure.

 A smaller "crowbar" variant is mentioned in David's Sling by Marc Stiegler (Baen, 1988).
 Set in the Cold War, the story is based on the use of (relatively inexpensive) information-based "intelligent" systems to overcome an enemy's numerical advantage.
 The orbital kinetic bombardment system is used first to destroy the Soviet tank armies that have invaded Europe and then to take out Soviet ICBM silos prior to a nuclear strike.

-In Nemesis Games (2015) by James S.A.
-Corey, kinetic orbital bombardment is depicted through the repurposing of civilian asteroid mining technology, where factions redirect space rocks as improvised weapons.
+In Nemesis Games (2015) by James S. A. Corey, kinetic orbital bombardment is depicted through the repurposing of civilian asteroid mining technology, where factions redirect space rocks as improvised weapons.
 Unlike traditional purpose-built kinetic strikes, this approach uses industrial infrastructure to covertly manipulate asteroids, turning them into high-mass projectiles without dedicated military systems.
 This highlights the novel intersection of commercial space operations and warfare, showcasing how everyday resource extraction methods can be weaponized in interplanetary conflict.

 In Revelation Space (2000) by Alastair Reynolds, the assault on the world of Cerberus utilizes a two-stage kinetic bombardment strategy.
 First, a relativistic mass driver bombards the megastructure with high-velocity projectiles to weaken its defenses.
 This is followed by a lighthugger, a massive interstellar vessel that deliberately crashed into the planet, delivering a nanotechnological warfare payload deep into its crust.